Your privacy matters.

 Files are protected in transit between Dropbox’s apps and servers, and at rest.
 Each file is split into discrete blocks, which are encrypted using a strong cipher.

-We use Google Workspace to manage direct emails as well as emails initiated through various contact forms.
+We use Google Workspace to manage direct emails associated with our lightsfilmschool.com domain as well as emails initiated through various contact forms.
 In the case of the latter, messages are logged and delivered through Typeform, then passed along to Help Scout via a forwarding rule in Google Workspace.
 Google Workspace also enables us to store internal documents, archive student-submitted project assignments as a courtesy, and create and share instructor reviews.

 Google Workspace has earned ISO 27001 certification; complies with ISO 27017, ISO 27018, and the Federal Risk and Authorization Management Program; and has both SOC 2 and SOC 3 reports.

 We use Help Scout as our help desk software.
-It enables us to create, host, and manage a self-service knowledge base (located at faqs.lightsfilmschool.com); as well as manage contacts and correspondence.
+It enables us to create, host, and manage our "Support Center" - a self-service knowledge base (located at faqs.lightsfilmschool.com); as well as manage contacts and correspondence.
 Everything is centralized, making it easier for us to deliver individualized customer service more quickly and effectively.
 Various reports help us gauge the effectiveness of our efforts.
-Help Scout also enables us to live chat with website visitors and make onsite announcements through the Help Scout beacon, but it's currently inactive.
+Help Scout also enables us to receive messages, live chat with website visitors, and make onsite announcements all through the Help Scout beacon, where and when active.

 All of Help Scout’s application and data infrastructure is hosted in Amazon Web Services (AWS), which provides extensive security control and privacy features.
 TLS encryption is supported on all inbound and outbound correspondence.
 Help Scout is PCI Level I compliant.

-We use Leadpages to create and host beautiful websites and landing pages located at lightsmediacollective.com, lightsfilmschool.com, lightsfilmschool.lpages.co, and extras.lightsfilmschool.com.
+We use Leadpages to create and host beautiful websites and landing pages located at lightsmediacollective.com and lightsfilmschool.com.
 Built-in analytics help us track page views, form submissions, and conversion rates.
 Such information helps us evaluate and improve our business and offerings.

 All pages on Leadpages’ servers are secured by default, and fully support SSL and HTTPS protocols.

 We use Mailchimp as our marketing automation platform and email marketing service.
 It’s the tool we use to maintain and grow our email list and thus stay in touch with our wider community.
-A visitor can opt into Lights Media Collective's email marketing via signup forms hosted by Leadpages, when available.
-It’s also possible to opt into our email marketing when enrolling in our indie Filmmaking Program through Teachable.
-Occasionally, we use Mailchimp to manage a handful of transactional emails with students.
+A visitor can opt into Lights Media Collective's email marketing directly through Mailchimp as well as via signup forms hosted by Leadpages, when available.

 The entire Mailchimp application is encrypted with TLS.
 Mailchimp performs annual SOC II audits.